PasarGuard

 Other Changes

-Rename v2ray to xray Template
+Rename v2ray to xray Directory Command

 mv /var/lib/pasarguard/templates/v2ray /var/lib/pasarguard/templates/xray